Just about every home gets invaded by a mouse at some point, and that’s why it’s important to know how to get rid of mice naturally.

-The best strategy to get rid of mice naturally is two-pronged: keep more from entering, then eliminate the ones that already made it inside.
-As with all forms of natural pest control, the more thorough you are the faster you’ll see results.
+The best natural strategy to get rid of mice is two-pronged: keep more from entering, then eliminate the ones that already made it inside.
+As with all forms of natural pest control, the more thorough you are, the faster you’ll see results.

-So your first step to get rid of mice naturally is probably the hardest: find and seal gaps in your home’s exterior.
-Pay particular attention to places where utility lines (cable, television, etc.) enter your home, dryer and fan exhaust vents, and the siding around windows and doors.
+So your first step to getting rid of mice naturally is probably the hardest: find and seal gaps in your home’s exterior.
+Pay particular attention to places where utility lines (cable, television, etc.) enter your home, dryer and fan exhaust vents and the siding around windows and doors.

 2. Shut doors tightly.
-Leaving a door propped open while you’re in the garden is an open invitation to mice.
+Leaving a door ajar while you’re in the garden is an open invitation to mice.
 Keep doors shut, and make sure they seal tightly.
 Add weatherstripping where needed: if a draft can get in chances are a mouse can, too.

 - Store food in air-tight containers.
-This includes flours, rice, and even breakfast cereals.
-Also: no bowls of candy sitting out!
+This includes flours, rice, and breakfast cereals.

 - Don’t let dirty dishes sit in the sink, and run the dishwasher daily.

-- Wipe counters after every meal and snack to keep crumbs away.
+- Wipe counters after every meal or snack to keep crumbs away.